CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/15ca58b2-3600-460b-87fc-e11cf7fd9589)

-* In `Map Modes`, you can select the modes that will be available for your map.
-The mods available for your map will be in the `Available Modes` box.
-To make a mode available/unavailbe, double-click the mode.
+* In `Map Modes`, you can select the modes that will be enabled for your map.
+By default, all modes are enabled.
+To disable/enable a mode, double click it.
+Disabled modes are in the `Available Modes` box.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/602d38cd-1a02-448f-85e8-685040ac7ee0)